databricks/containers/ubuntu/blackice/README.md

 ### Image Customization and Reproducibility
 Details on how to customize the BlackIce image can be found in `docker/README.md`.
 The published image is validated through the tests located in `tests/`.
 Although all tool versions are strictly pinned in the Dockerfile, the tools themselves rely on other packages whose versions aren’t always fixed, which can cause minor differences when rebuilding the image from the same Dockerfile compared to the hosted version.

+For more details, see our paper [BlackIce: A Containerized Red Teaming Toolkit for AI Security Testing](https://arxiv.org/abs/2510.11823)

 ## Integrated Toolset

 BlackIce integrates 14 widely-adopted open-source AI red teaming tools, chosen for their effectiveness and broad adoption across industry-leading AI security teams.
 Tools included cover a wide spectrum of evaluation capabilities, from basic static vulnerability assessments to highly customizable dynamic attack frameworks.